About Sources in TW

 task features

 option offers a smart selector so you only need to enter as many letters needed to uniquely identify a source.
-For example, the string 'wool dal sig' brings up Woolley and Dal Molin (2017).
+For example, the search string 'wool dal sig' brings up Woolley and Dal Molin (2017).
 If a source is found it will show beneath the search box.

 - Type information in